IHTSDO/snomed-subontology-extraction/README.md

  -rf2-snapshot-archive ../release/SnomedCT_InternationalRF2_PRODUCTION_20200731T120000Z.zip
 ```

+### License
+The subsets and subontologies created by this project are subject to the normal SNOMED CT license.
+A Readme.txt file is included in the output RF2 directory with this information.

 ### RF2 Output
 All RF2 files are written to "output/RF2" ready to be zipped into an RF2 snapshot archive.
 **Please note**: Inferred relationship records have throw-away generated identifiers in a demo namespace that must not be relied upon.